-Matiu/Somes Island Scientific and Historic Reserve is a tranquil retreat for wildlife and visitors alike.
+Matiu/Somes Island is a tranquil retreat for both wildlife and visitors.

 We encourage you to visit the lighthouse, count the number of skinks that skitter off the track, and then pause for a moment to reflect on the island’s past, present and future.
 After all, you are a part of the next chapter in Matiu/Somes Island’s extraordinary history.